georgeerol/DeepLearningDroneSimulator/README.md

  ![Quad View Adjust](./misc/QuadViewAdjust.png)

  ### Managing data collection
-There are 3 major aspects to the data collection process that you can control in order determine the type of data you collect.
+There are three major aspects to the data collection process that you can control in order determine the type of data you collect.
 These are as follows:

 1. The path the quad will take while on patrol.
 2. The path the hero will walk.
-3. The locations of distractor spawns.
+3. The locations of distractor spawn.

 ### Setting Patrol Points
 Press the **_P_** key to set a patrol point.
 A green patrol point will appear at the quads position.